Pied-à-terre

-New York City
+New York

 In 2014, The New York Times reported 57% of units on one three-block stretch of midtown Manhattan were vacant over half of the year.
 Many of the buildings mentioned border Central Park and have become known as Billionaires' Row.
 New York State Senator Liz Krueger, whose district includes Midtown, stated:

-My district has some of the most expensive land values in the world—I’m ground zero for the issue of foreign buyers.
+My district has some of the most expensive land values in the world — I’m ground zero for the issue of foreign buyers.
 I met with a developer who is building one of those billionaire buildings on 57th Street and he told me, "Don't worry, you won't need any more services, because the buyers won't be sending their kids to school here, there won't be traffic."

 Some cooperative buildings in New York City have restrictions on pied-à-terre purchasers.
+However, a 2019 bill in the New York State Assembly that would place a recurring tax on luxury pieds-à-terre was blocked after intense pressure from real estate developers and their lobbyists.

 France

-As of 2010, French cities with more than 200,000 people had a minimum year-long lease on apartments to crack down on pieds-à-terre being offered as short-term rentals.
+In the Parisian real estate market, mini-apartments measuring a few square metres often less than 8 m2 are sold or rented to people who work or study in Paris during the week but live elsewhere.
+As of 2010, French cities with more than 200,000 inhabitants have a minimum one-year lease for apartments in order to crack down on pieds-à-terre that are offered as short-term rentals.

-Amsterdam

-While pieds-à-terre have historically been less common in the Netherlands, they have become subject to regulation in Amsterdam.
+Netherlands

+In Amsterdam, a house must be above a certain rental value to be classified as a pied-à-terre.
+If the owner of such a house lets their children live in it, then all children should be registered in that municipality.
+In addition to students, politicians and many television personalities own pieds-à-terre in Amsterdam while they live elsewhere.

+Many ministers and deputees own pieds-à-terre in The Hague although remain registered in their own municipality.